newandyc/newandyc.github.io/_pages/about.md

 I received double Ph.D. degrees from Harbin Institute of Technology, China, and University of Groningen, the Netherlands.
 Before joining SYSU, I worked successively in City University of Hong Kong, Southeast University, China, and Delft University of Technology, the Netherlands.

-My current research interests include cooperative localization & guidance & control, enhanced observer design, LMI techniques, SDRE techniques, and their applications in multi-robot systems.
+My current research interests include cooperative localization & guidance & control, enhanced observer design, LMI, SDRE, and their applications in multi-robot systems.

 ***Postdoc openings are always available largely in systems and control !***